Deploying Rapidflare

 Container sizing and auto height

-More options: That is the only mode-specific piece.
-Shared init() parameters—apiKey, theme, userId, prompt, onLoad, and the rest—apply to every mode and are documented in Shared configuration.
+| More options | — | Shared init() parameters—apiKey, theme, userId, prompt, onLoad, and the rest—apply to every mode and are documented in Shared configuration. |

 Search Bar